smolak/stash-it-adapter-clientStorage/README.md

 The only configuration you need to provide is `storage` - a reference to localStorage or sessionStorage

-For available methods, check [adapters section in stash-it](https://smolak.github.io/stash-it/adapters.html) (all adapters have the same API).
+For available methods, check [adapters API section](https://stash-it.gitbook.io/stash-it/api/adapter) (all adapters have the same API).

 ### Heads-up!